 If you decide to get a patent, then you need to decide whether to seek a utility or design patent and whether to file a provisional or nonprovisional utility patent application.
 Read more about it in .

 Be aware that you do not need to conduct a novelty search, nor do you need to build a prototype to file the provisional patent application.
 You can file the nonprovisional patent application right after you think of your idea.
 Speak with your patent attorney as to whether the novelty search and/or provisional patent applications are recommended.
+A patent attorney does not need to sign a confidentiality agreement.

 With this out of the way, let’s begin to understand the USTPO’s process of examining your patent application.